yalmip/yalmip.github.io/_posts/2021-05-18-nonlinearglobalsdp.md

 set(l,'color','blue');set(l,'linewidth',2);
 ````

-Once again, either in the same node or later on, the new model is used by the nonlinear solver, and this time we might obtain \\(x=0, y=-1\\) marked with a blue star.
+Once again, either in the same node or later on, the new model is used by the nonlinear solver, and this time we might obtain \\(x=0, y=-1\\) marked with a blue dot.
 We are still infeasible in the original model and analyzing eigenvalues and generating a new cut leads to the region *to the right of the green curve*.
-Iterating again using the intersection of the three constraints leads to, say, (-0.7,1) and a cut illustrated by *the yellow line which we should be to the left of*.
+Iterating again using the intersection of the three constraints leads to, say, the green dot (-0.7,1) and a cut illustrated by *the yellow line which we should be to the left of*.

 ![Approximation 3]({{ site.url }}/images/nonlinearsdpcut5.png){: .center-image }